Exams and eating elephants

 Julia Watson is a counsellor and psychotherapist working near Ilkley, West Yorkshire.
 Julia has lots of experience working with adults, children and young people and is a strong advocate for good quality mental health services for all.
 With a lifelong interest in psychology, she is passionate about empowering people to achieve what they want.… Read more

-Located in Wilmslow and Manchester.
+Located in Wilmslow.

 Can also offer telephone / online appointments.